2013 Men's Asian Champions Trophy

 The 2013 Men's Asian Champions Trophy was the third edition of the Men's Asian Champions Trophy.
 The tournament was held alongside the women's tournament in Kakamigara, Japan from 2 to 10 November 2013.

-The Six Asian teams (Pakistan, China, India, Japan, Oman and Malaysia) participated in the tournament which involved round-robin league among all teams followed by play-offs for final positions.
+Six Asian teams (Pakistan, China, India, Japan, Oman and Malaysia) participated in the tournament which involved round-robin league among all teams followed by play-offs for final positions.

 The defending champions Pakistan won the tournament for the second time by defeating the hosts Japan 3–1 in the final.